-Based on the evaluation of the 2008-09 Technology Master Plan, it was determined that the technological goals originally outlined in that document focused too much attention on the administrative uses of technology at the college and not enough on the instructional needs of the students, faculty, and staff.
-Program reviews across campus identified the need for expanded training in computer and web applications, wireless access across campus, and network and server security and stability.
-As it examined and prioritized program review requests, the Educational Master Plan Committee decided that meeting these technological needs was vital to the college's future success.
-As a result, the three abovementioned needs have been made priority goals in this document.
+Based on the evaluation of the 2008-2009 Technology Master Plan, it was determined that the technological goals originally outlined in that document focus too much attention on the administrative uses of technology at the college and not enough on the instructional needs of the students, faculty, and staff.
+Expanded training in computer and web applications, wireless access across campus, and network and server security and stability were seen by the Educational Master Plan Committee and by the Program Review process to be central to the college's future success, and they are central to the goals set forward in the 2009-2011 Technology Master Plan.
+(See Doc.
+TA.2 and Doc R1.4)